ouonline/luacpp/README.md

 `LuaState::CreateString()`, `LuaState::CreateNumber()` and `LuaState::CreateInteger()` are a series of functions used to set up various kinds of variables.
 Once a variable is set, its value is kept in the `LuaState` instance until it is modified again or the `LuaState` instance is destroyed.

 `LuaState::Get()` is used to get a variable by its name.
 The value returned by `LuaState::Get()` is a `LuaObject` instance, which can be converted to the proper type later.
-You'd better check the return value of `LuaObject::Type()` before any conversions.
+You'd better check the return value of `LuaObject::GetType()` before any conversions.

 [[back to top](#table-of-contents)]